SummaryRead the full fact sheet

 Applying topical creams or lotions containing permethrin (for example, Lyclear cream or Quellada lotion) to the whole body from neck to toes is the most commonly recommended treatment.
 You do not need to apply the cream to the hair on your head.
 See your doctor, pharmacist or sexual health centre for further advice.

-Permethrin should not be applied to the eyelashes.
-If this area is affected, discuss an alternative treatment such as petroleum jelly with your doctor.
+Note: Do not apply permethrin to your eyelashes.
+If your eyelashes are affected, discuss alternative treatment with your doctor.

 - read and follow the instructions on the medication carefully

-- The skin should be cool, clean and dry when the cream is applied.
+- make sure your skin is cool, clean and dry when you apply the cream

-- Wash clothing, towels and bedding at the same time as treatment (hot machine washing and drying is sufficient).
+- wash clothing, towels and bedding at the same time as applying the treatment (hot machine washing and drying is sufficient)

-- The treatment should be repeated after one to two weeks as it is not effective against unhatched eggs.
-Eggs hatch in 6–10 days.
+- repeat the treatment after one to two weeks as it is not effective against unhatched eggs.
+Eggs hatch in 6–10 days

-- Avoid close personal contact until you and your sexual contacts or partner are treated.
+- avoid close personal contact until you and your sexual contacts or partners are treated.

 Symptoms may take a few days to settle.
-If you still have symptoms one week after treatment, you should see your doctor for review.
+If you still have symptoms one week after treatment, see your doctor for review.

 Sexual partners should be treated for pubic lice

 Any sexual partners you have had over the last month will need to be examined and treated.
 Current sexual partners should be treated at the same time that you are.
 Condoms do not protect you against pubic lice.